 - Thanksgiving: Deacons sponsor a worship service and Thanksgiving dinner designed for those who live alone or are away from home.

-- Celebrating Christmas Together: The Deacons lead members of FPC and other volunteers to work with Emerson Elementary School and social service organizations to provide area families with food and other items at Christmas.
+- Celebrating Christmas Together: The Deacons lead members of FPC and other volunteers to work with Anderson Elementary School and social service organizations to provide area families with food and other items at Christmas.

 Sisterhood of Widows